Momentum-resolved two photon interference of weak coherent states: Methods and Apparatus

 One of the two fiber collimators feeding into the input ports of BS is mounted on a linear motorized translation stage (mTS) designed to move in the direction orthogonal to the optical axis, reliably varying the spatial overlap of the optical paths before mixing and consequently tuning their axial distinguishability.
 The states coming out of BS, which have undergone a pathway mixing, propagate in free space for two different lengths.
-One of the two outputs of BS is in fact coupled back on the other mode after a $6 \um{ns}$-long detour with a combining free space polarizing beam splitter (PBS2) and a HWP (not shown for simplicity) to balance the photon counts coming from each arm on the final detector.
+One of the two outputs of BS is in fact coupled back on the other mode after a $6 \um{ns}$-long detour with a combining free space polarizing beam splitter (PBS2) and a half wave plate (HWP2) to balance the photon counts coming from each arm on the final detector.
 In this way both outputs of BS can be measured by the same detection array, in different times well within the repetition rate of the source ($25 \um{ns}$), acting as a clock.
 A $f= 300 \um{mm}$ plano-convex lens (L) is employed to move the image plane on the detector, ensuring that the measurement takes place in far-field conditions.

 The detection system is a linear array of 8 single photon avalanche diodes (SPADs) connected to a single FPGA, built within the facilities of Politecnico di Milano.
 The center-to-center distance between two adjacent SPADs is $250\um{\mu m}$.
-However, the transverse-momentum sensitivity is determined by their width of $50\um{\mu m}$.
+However, the theoretical transverse-momentum sensitivity $\delta_{th}$ can be retrieved by their width $w=50\um{\mu m}$ through the formula $\delta_{th}\simeq 2\pi w/\lambda f\simeq 2$mm$^{-1}$, with $f$ focal distance of the lens and $\lambda$ central wavelength of the photons.
 The detector is synced with the $40 \um{MHz}$ TTL reference coming from the laser head.
 Each laser pulse acts as a trigger for a 14-bit time to amplitude conversion ramp (TAC) $25\um{ns}$-wide.
 Using a reference clock with a periodicity that corresponds to the TAC duration allows us to maximize time-tagging resolution.
 In these conditions, the tagging resolution of each SPAD is $25\um{ns}/2^{14}\approx1.5\um{ps}$, comparable to the pulse width of the source.